 One specific vertigo diagnosis is called Benign Paroxysmal Positional Vertigo (BPPV) which is a condition in which inner ear crystals have become displaced and negatively affect the vestibular balance system.
 As a result, you feel episodes of dizziness when changing positions.
-There is a very effective non-invasive physical therapy intervention for this vertigo diagnosis which is performed at Sutton Place Physical Therapy.
+There is a very effective non-invasive physical therapy intervention for this vertigo diagnosis which is performed at Sutton Place Physical and Aquatic Therapy.
 The therapist will use specific maneuvers to alter the position of the crystals in your inner ear, restoring your vestibular system.

 Other vestibular therapy interventions include gait training on compliant surfaces, balance performance training, and vestibuloocular reflex training.